Galib6/gin-gorm-api-starter/README.md

   - `/seeder` : The directory for database seeders for each entity.

-- `/infrastructure` : The directory for implementations of interfaces defined in `/core/interface`.
+- `/infrastructure` : The directory for implementations of interfaces defined in `/core/interface`, it's the only layer capable of interacting directly with the database.

   - `/repository` : Implementations of repository interfaces, handling CRUD and transactional operations.
   - `/query` : Implementations of query interfaces, handling read-only or optimized queries.